To better understand how I use classical homeopathy to treat both humans and animals, here is my background:

 In 1982, I took a one year course in homeopathy as it applied to animals and incorporated that method into my animal practice.
 Subsequent to this I have spent many thousands of hours (in the U.S. and England) being trained by homeopathic masters learning how homeopathy applies to humans.
 I completed, in 1997, a two-year 500 hour intensive specialized certification course in advanced clinical homeopathy for humans with application to animals and received the degree of Homeopathic Master Clinician (H.M.C.).
 The clinic is one of the few in the country that specializes in the holistic treatment of both animals and human beings.
 Dr. Fudens believes that because of the special bond that exists between pets and their owners, many times when both are treated for their illnesses simultaneously, each experiences more rapid and successful recovery.

 In 1989, I sold my animal practice and ceased to practice, provide, or believe in conventional veterinary medicine and surgery.
-Shortly thereafter, I returned my New York State and Florida licenses to practice veterinary medicine and I opened the Affinity Clinic and became the first doctor to provide totally holistic therapies for animals in Florida, and one of the first in the United States.
+I moved to Florida in 1990 and opened the Affinity Clinic in 1991.
+Shortly thereafter I returned my veterinary licenses in NY and FL and became the first doctor to provide totally holistic therapies for animals in Florida, and one of the first in the United States.
 The clinic has now expanded to include human care.

 Conventional doctors are only concerned with the physical body, which is why we have specialists who only treat specific life forms, i.e., humans, dogs, cats, birds, etc.; and also more specifically target certain areas of the body, i.e., cardiologist (heart), orthopedic (bones), neurologist (nerves).
 In contrast, as a homeopathic master clinician, I am concerned with all aspects of the being who is sick.
 The physical, mental, emotional, and psychological levels are all important.
 All aspects of the life are examined, from birth to adulthood, their track through life, including family background, schooling, health of parents, surgeries, drugs, injuries, etc.